-The necessary approval to undertake business travel in exceptional circumstances must be sought in good time from the crisis management team, at least two weeks before the start of the trip, by sending the form (available from the Mitarbeiterportal InfoCenter/Personalabteilung/Reisekosten) in an email via the Central Travel Cost Centre (email@example.com) or via the Lucom Platform (send to the Reisekostenstelle Zentral).
-The application for an exemption to enable business trips abroad, as per the University’s 3-level system, requires the approval of the dean’s office.
-This approval must be attached to the application.
+The required approval to undertake business travel in exceptional circumstances must be sent in good time, at least two weeks before the start of the trip, by sending the form (available from the Mitarbeiterportal InfoCenter/Personalabteilung/Reisekosten) in an email via the Central Travel Cost Centre (email@example.com) or via the Lucom Platform (send to the Reisekostenstelle Zentral).
+The application for an exemption to carry out business trips abroad, as per the University’s colour-coded system, requires the approval of the dean’s office or the management of the institution and this approval must be attached to the application.

-Travel and safety instructions and special entry and return requirements
+Travel and safety guidelines, and special entry and return requirements

 Please also note the University information on “Quarantine, infection, symptoms of illness” and “Quarantine on return from travelling”.